Komal9991/NewGit-VS-Demo/README.md

 # NewGit-VS-Demo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Komal A